-- Explore the tools, dispositions and skills that are at the heart of equity-centered, collaborative and reflective practice.
+- Perspectives and skills that are equity-centered, collaborative and reflective practices

 Equity-Based iGroup Facilitator's Training is 5-day training designed to assist teams of educators with developing their capacity to identify inequities and interrupt racism.
 An “iGroup” is an individual inquiry group of professionals who are committed to interrupt and improve inequitable experiences and outcomes for the students they serve by examining and transforming their own practice.
 Based on a foundation of Critical Friendship, iGroup positions participants with building their understandings and skills necessary for facilitating courageous conversations about race in your school and beyond.